devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ## Features
 - Watch YouTube without ads
 - Original UI
-- Compatible with Google TV
+- Compatible with Google TV.
-- Support Hardware decoder
+- Support Hardware decoding.
 - Block ads with uBlock Origin.
 - Skip sponsor segments with SponsorBlock
 - Adjust video speed using **Up/Down** buttons (up to ∞) on the remote with Youtube Speed Control.